Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Use of sex to sell products
 - There is often an overuse of sexual themes connotations to sell products
 - Stereotypical images of males and females
+- Men using power tools, women cooking or cleaning
+- Product placement

 **Analyse (implications) the response of marketing managers to factors influencing customer choice (PEGS) for one business (Qantas):**
 Economic policies set by the government can aﬀect the level of economic activity and, changing the potential demand for Qantas services.